eshinhw/til/Blockchain/Blockchain.md

 - **Trust**: Creates a permanent, secure and unalterable record of who owns what.
 Using advanced cryptography, "Information integrity" is preserved.
 We can have digital fingerprints of every single transaction that happens on the network.
 - **Reliability**: Decentralized network structure ensures that there is no single point of failure which could bring the entire system down.

+Prove authenticity and guarantee integrity

+Blockchain provide a single source of truth that is permanent, verifable and unchangeable.

+## Characteristics of Blockchain

+- Ledger
+- Costantly growing
+- Permanent record of all transactions
+- Secure
+- Chronological
+- Immutable

+## Double Spending

+Double spending is one of the key problems with sending money over the Internet and why there has traditionally been a need for third parties such as banks and other institutions.
+Bitcoin solves this issue.

+## The Roles of Bitcoin Miners

+- Process and confirm transactions
+- Anyone can be a Bitcoin miner due to decentralization
+- Creates blocks on the Bitcoin Blochain
+- Secure the Bitcoin network
+- More Bitcoin miners, more secure the Bitcoin blockchain network because more Bitcoin miners make harder to hack the network and manipulate the stored data